isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19990003220 – 0031</div>
 </div>

-In the 1820s, Tanjong Katong, the coastal area on eastern Singapore, was part of the land set aside by Raffles to be developed into a marine yard.
-By the 1860s, boat yards were proliferating there, which gave rise to related businesses such as boathouses and beachside resorts.
-Tanjong Katong became well-known for sea bathing, and numerous holiday villas were built by wealthy residents.
-The idyllic coconut groves and beach settings provided a quiet retreat from the bustling city life.
+In the 1820s, Tanjong Katong, a coastal area in eastern Singapore, was part of land set aside by Sir Stamford Raffles to be developed into a marine yard.
+By the 1860s, boat yards proliferated here, which gave rise to related businesses such as boathouses and beachside resorts.
+Tanjong Katong became well-known for sea bathing and attracted wealthy residents, who built their holiday villas here.
+The idyllic coconut groves and beach setting provided a quiet retreat from the bustling city life.

 <hr>